 Release Date: March 25, 2015

 Price: $39.99 (Standard Edition), $59.99 (Deluxe Edition)

-As mentioned Adventure Mode can only be accessed after one beats the story mode for Reaper of Souls, otherwise they would never complete the game.
+Adventure Mode As mentioned, Adventure Mode can only be accessed after one beats the story mode for Reaper of Souls, otherwise, they would never complete the game.
 That’s a pretty bold statement but here’s why I say that.
 In Adventure Mode players the main goal is to kill enemies.
 All cut scenes and dialog are removed and the focus here is to loot, level up and to destroy all in your wall.
 In addition, once you access Adventure Mode on one character, it will also carry over to all of your classes, despite the level.
 Of course, anything you gain in Adventure mode doesn’t just apply to that mode and will also carry over to the main game.